 - It is accessible to all interested parties;

-The data required can be provided with reasonable effort by normally diligent suppliers, including suppliers from third countries part to the Government Procurement Agreement or other internal agreements by which the EU is bound.
+The data required can be provided with reasonable effort by normally diligent suppliers, including suppliers from third countries part to the Government Procurement Agreement or other internal agreements by which the UK is bound.